Learn more about fees for transactions you void or refund with QuickBooks Payments.

-What is the difference between void and refund?
+The difference between a void and refund

-When should I void or refund a transaction?
+When to void or refund a transaction

 If you have any questions about what you were charged for a refund, please sign in to your Merchant Service Center to review your rates.